A humble MOSS alternative that also catches

 Integrate code plagiarism detection in minutes

-Four REST calls — create, upload, start, and get results.
+Four REST calls: create, upload, start, and get results.
 Authenticated with a single API key, results returned as structured JSON.
 No XML, no HTML scraping, no waiting on email.

-const response = await fetch('https://codequiry.com/api/v1/check/create', { method: 'POST', headers: { 'Accept': 'application/json', 'apikey': process.env.CODEQUIRY_API_KEY }, body: JSON.stringify({ name: 'Assignment 1', language: 'python' }) }); const { check_id } = await response.json(); // Upload files, start check, get JSON results...
+const response = await fetch('https://codequiry.com/api/v1/check/create', { method: 'POST', headers: { 'Accept': 'application/json', 'apikey': process.env.CODEQUIRY_API_KEY }, body: JSON.stringify({ name: 'Assignment 1', language: 'python' }) }); const { check_id } = await response.json(); // Upload files, then start with web + AI detection on, // and read similarity, web matches, and AI flags as JSON.

 Source code plagiarism detection for 65+ programming languages

-From Python homework and Java capstones to Rust, Go, Swift, and Solidity — the Codequiry API understands them all, with automatic language detection for mixed-language projects.
+From Python homework and Java capstones to Rust, Go, Swift, and Solidity, the Codequiry API understands them all, with automatic language detection for mixed-language projects.

 Python